UoB-HPC/CloverLeaf-OLD_DONOTUSE/README.md

 # CloverLeaf

-This is a C/C++ version of cloverleaf partially/fully ported to OpenMP, Kokkos, Ompss, OpenCL.
+This is a C/C++ version of cloverleaf partially/fully ported to OpenMP, Kokkos, Ompss, OpenCL, CUDA.

 # Todo